Things You Should Know About Afternoon Tea And High Tea

 The best caterer can balance the quality as well as the presentation of the food while delivering the best bang for your budget!

-When you order an afternoon tea or high tea catering from Chilli Manis, you’ll have a variety of dishes and small menu items to choose from.
+When you order an afternoon tea or high tea catering in Singapore from Chilli Manis, you’ll have a variety of dishes and small menu items to choose from.
 You can also mix and match your dishes for a memorable Afternoon Tea or High Tea session.

 As a halal-certified caterer, we seek to present the most authentic Afternoon Tea to all in Singapore.
 Keen to try our Afternoon Tea or High Tea catering services?
 Contact us at 6250 1112 or email firstname.lastname@example.org.